 Cart abandonment is an enduring problem in retail.
 Hundreds of studies have examined the issue and found that abandonment rates typically range between 55% to 80%.

-If you can recapture even a small percentage of those lost opportunities, you can gain significant boost in revenue.
+If you can recapture even a small percentage of those lost opportunities, you can gain a significant boost in revenue.

 Consumer research reveals that open and conversion rates for abandoned cart emails are high.